hiibolt/niu-metis-documentation/src/chapter_2_1.md

 $ ./hello_world
 ```

-After ten to twenty seconds, we should see our results!
+The calculation should take 22 seconds, after which we should see our results!

 ## Getting Started with PBS
 We are not currently making full use of Metis with this current setup.
 What we just ran our code on is called the **login node**, which has nowhere near the amount of computational power that is available to the **compute nodes**, which are where computationally intensive or time-consuming programs should be run.